 Chime also has no account minimums and you get charged no monthly fee even if you only have $1 in the account and even if you receive no money into the account during the month — they also allow up to $100 of overdraft without penalty, so if you make a mistake and overspend it shouldn’t be a problem.

 We’d say Chase has slightly better sign-up bonus offers –– Despite this we’d say unless you plan on using Chase Bank to receive deposits or hold moderate amounts of money in to avoid the monthly fees Chase charges, then Chime’s is better as while it’s less you receive it quicker, with less requirements, and don’t have to worry about the monthly fees eating it up over-time.

 Chase Bank’s sign-up bonus varies depending on the current promotions they offer but generally its around $200 for a switching you direct-deposit over to Chase Bank, and you can also get an extra $200 -> $400 if you deposit $15000+ into their savings account, but in our opinion this isn’t really worth it — keep in mind though you’ll need to receive monthly deposits or hold $1500+ in your bank account to avoid the monthly fees chase charges ($12+/mo).
-You can receive this bonus by signing up through a promotional mailer Chase mails you or through a promotional link such as this one and completing the requirements within 60 days.
+You can receive this bonus by signing up through a promotional mailer Chase mails you and completing the requirements within 60 days.